Patrick Drahi

 Patrick Drahi (/fr/; باتريك دراحي; פטריק דרהי; born 20 August 1963) is a French–Israeli billionaire magnate and investor with interests in media and telecoms.
 He is the founder and controlling shareholder of the European-based telecom group Altice, and the majority owner of the international auction house Sotheby's.
-He lives in Switzerland.
+He lives in Israel.

 Early life and education

 Drahi was born into a Jewish family in Casablanca, Morocco.
 His parents both taught mathematics.
 He taught himself to play the piano and was gifted with numbers to the extent that, at age 11, he was helping his parents grade their students’ mathematics exams.
 When he was 15, the family moved to Montpellier, France.
 Drahi earned an electrical engineering degree from École Polytechnique in Paris, and a post-graduate degree in optics and electronics from Télécom Paris in 1986.

 Career

 After completing his postgraduate degree in 1986, Drahi then began work as a fibre optics researcher at Philips.
 He resigned in 1990 to go into business for himself, initially consulting in the United States on investment in European cable providers.
 In 1994, in France, he founded Sud Câble Services; he and an American partner convinced mayors in southern France to allow them to lay cable for television in their towns.
 In 1998 he sold the company to John C. Malone's UPC.
 Drahi was paid in UPC stock and went to Geneva to work for the company.
 He sold his position in UPC for approximately €40 million just before the dot-com bubble burst.

 In 2001, he founded the Amsterdam-based holding company Altice ATCE.AS, which soon began to buy up European cable companies.
 In France, he founded the French cable operator Numericable and in 2013 bought SFR, the second largest mobile phone and internet provider in the country, from media conglomerate Vivendi.
 In the UK, he bought 18% of the telecom BT in 2021 and in 2023 increased his stake to 24.5%.

 Drahi owns the Israeli cable television company HOT.
 In 2013 he founded the Israel-based international news channel i24news, which broadcasts in French, Arabic, and English.

 Altice entered the American Telecommunications market in 2015 by purchasing 70% of Suddenlink Communications, the seventh-largest cable company in the US.
 Later in 2015, Drahi bought Cablevision from the Dolan family, renaming it Altice USA with its flagship brand Optimum being the fifth largest cable operator in the USA.
 In 2018, the Dolans sued Altice USA over alleged violations of the terms of the sale.

 In September 2020, to take the company private, Drahi offered €2.5 billion to minority shareholders of Altice.
 An increased bid was accepted in January 2021.

 In June 2019, Sotheby's announced it was being acquired by Drahi at a 61% market premium.
 To cut debts and fund growth, in 2024 Drahi sold a $1bn stake to ADQ.